euphonie/study-notes/Engineering Tools/Cloud/GCP/IAM.md

 ## Roles

-- Primitive.
-Affect all resources in a project
+- **Primitive**.
+Affect all resources in a project but might be too coarse when handling sensitive data.
 	- Owner
 		- Invite members
 		- Remove members